 While energy consumers can become accredited and create VEECs, they would then have to comply with a range of obligations under the VEET Act, VEET Regulations and other legislation (as detailed in this guide).
+Large energy consumers may wish to take up this option.
 Generally, consumers are more likely to access the energy efficiency benefits of the program if they assign their rights to an accredited person in exchange for some financial benefit.